evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 ```

 Notice that the noise function is inserted within the fragment shader as a string format (**${Noise3D}**).
-It is here where the noise function (named **snoise()**) is eventually called.
+It is here where the noise function (named **snoise**) is eventually called.

-It is the fragment shader where most of the action would occur.
-For those who don't know much about shaders, the GLSL used to offer a built-in variable, the **gl_FragColor**, that acted as the final control of the pixel coloring output.
+It is in the fragment shader where the action is.
+The final output is collected in (now deprecated) **gl_FragColor**.

-> NOTE: In more recent versions of GLSL [gl_FragColor became depreated](https://community.khronos.org/t/about-gl-fragcolor-of-fragment-shader/105102), allowing user-defined fragment shader outputs using the **out** variable qualifier
+> NOTE: For those who don't know much about shaders, the GLSL used to offer a built-in variable, the **gl_FragColor**, that acted as the final control of the pixel coloring output.
+In more recent versions of GLSL [gl_FragColor became deprecated](https://community.khronos.org/t/about-gl-fragcolor-of-fragment-shader/105102), allowing user-defined fragment shader outputs using the **out** variable qualifier.

 The output of the fragment shader is based on a value "*c*", which is modified based on the noise function.

 On the contrary, the code of the vertex shader is quite simple.
-This is because it relies on global variables that will be passed from Three.js - **projectionMatrix**, **modelViewMatrix** and **position**.
+This is because it relies on [built-in uniform variables](https://threejs.org/docs/#api/en/renderers/webgl/WebGLProgram) that will be passed from Three.js - **projectionMatrix**, **modelViewMatrix** and **position**.
 In the way they are set, it is like: "just render the geometry that will be defined later in the Three.js code".

 **THREE.JS AND THE PLANE**

 In fact, all what Darryl wanted as geometry was a plane.
-Building a plane with Three.js is quite simple.
-You just need to instantiate an scene, usually with a camera and possibly some lights, and then define the plane geometry, the material covering that geometry, then create a mesh with both of them and register the mesh into the scene.
+Building a plane in Three.js is quite simple.
+You just need to instantiate an scene, usually with a camera and possibly some lights, and then define the plane geometry, the material covering that geometry, then create a mesh with both of them and finally register the mesh into the scene.

 In the case of Darryl's project though, the material was *the shader* containing the noise (colouring) function: